Potential and current WGS graduate students may apply for graduate assistantships (paid salary positions) and graduate tuition scholarships.

 What is the Monetary Award?

-Full time assistantships pay a salary of $5,120 per semester.
+Full time assistantships will pay a salary of $5,395 per semester for the 2021-2022 academic year.
 Non-resident students that receive a graduate assistantship may qualify for in-state tuition and fees.
-Assistantships may be renewable for the second year of the program.
-On occasion, half time assistantships may be awarded.
+Assistantships may be renewable but not guaranteed for the second year of the program.
+Half time assistantships may be awarded.
+Half time will pay a salary of $2697.50 per semester for the 2021-2022 academic year.

 How do I Apply?

-The graduate assistantship application can be found on the Graduate College website: http://www.grad.uni.edu/assistantships After completion of the form submit it to Women's and Gender Studies.
+Starting October 15th, all Tuition Scholarships and Graduate Assistantship applications will use the new online GA and TS forms.
 You may also wish to attach a brief letter to indicate specific areas of expertise or skill which might make you particularly suited for an assistantship.
 To facilitate a strong faculty-student match, you may also indicate (in general) areas of research expertise or interest and the name of a faculty member (if known) whose focus for teaching and research most aligns with yours.
 You need not repeat information contained in your Statement of Purpose.
 Those receiving an assistantship are notified by the Graduate College with an offer sent via email.
 Assistantships begin in the fall semester.

 What are the Requirements for Maintaining my Assistantship?

-Questions: Please contact the Director of the Graduate Program in Women's & Gender Studies, Dr. Wendy Hoofnagle at firstname.lastname@example.org
+Questions: Please contact the Women's & Gender Studies office at csbs.uni.edu/womenstudies.

 For more information on graduate assistant positions, visit The Graduate College online http://www.grad.uni.edu/assistantships